3dcitydb/3dcitydb-mkdocs/README.md

    - Automatically deploys as `edge` version
    - Represents the latest development documentation

-2. **Release branches (`release/X.Y.Z`)**:
+2. **Release branches (`release-X.Y`)**:
-   - Must be named with semantic version format (e.g., `release/1.0.1`)
+   - Must be named with major.minor version format (e.g., `release-1.0`, `release-2.3`)
    - Automatically deploys versioned documentation
-   - The highest semantic version among all release branches becomes the `latest` version
+   - The highest version number among all release branches becomes the `latest` version
    - The `latest` alias points to the most recent stable release

 ### CI/CD behavior

 The GitHub Actions workflow (`.github/workflows/ci.yml`) automatically:

-- Reads version from the `VERSION` file
+- Extracts version from the branch name (main → edge, release-X.Y → X.Y)
-- Validates semantic version format
+- Validates branch naming format
-- Scans all `release/**` branches to determine the latest version
+- Scans all `release-*` branches to determine the latest version
 - Deploys documentation using [mike](https://github.com/jimporter/mike) for version management
 - Updates the `latest` alias to point to the highest version number
 - Sets the default documentation version to `latest`